raidantimosquitos/taiwan-surface-temperature/data-summary/README.md

 ### Climate Types

-I have also started to explore the climate types as a new feature engineered for the dataset.
+Another feature added is climate types as a new feature engineered for the dataset.
 I use spatial inference from the coordinate maps from Koppen-Geiger maps focalized on the Taiwan area, which classifies different areas of Taiwan according to their climate type.

 <img src="img/Koppen-Geiger_Map_TWN_present.png" width="1000" align="center">